chromium/chromium/sql/README.md

 [`EXPLAIN`](https://www.sqlite.org/lang_explain.html) and
 [`EXPLAIN QUERY PLAN`](https://www.sqlite.org/eqp.html) statements show the results of SQLite's query planner and optimizer, which are very helpful for reasoning about the performance of complex queries.
+The SQLite shell directive `.eqp on` automatically issues `EXPLAIN QUERY PLAN` for all future commands.

 The following commands set up SQLite shells using Chrome's build of SQLite.